 I was lucky because I was in the presence of two gods: one sleeping, and one breathing.

 The sun rose upon the Pharaoh’s Throne as the time of departure came close with the wrap up of the Anandkaraj or wedding ceremony.
 As I was about to leave the Gurudwara, I turned to get a last glimpse.
 You were standing there looking helpless and confident at the same time.
 You knew my leaving meant a long time of having to let go of something you were fond of.
 I was confident though -as were you- that you had found me.
 You were not alone in that moment.
 I had you, and you had me.
-With that confidence and love coursing through my veins I took my eyes off of you, for I knew even if I were leaving you would not be alone.
+With that confidence and love coursing through my veins I took my eyes off of you.
+For I knew even if I was leaving, you would not be alone.
 We would not be alone again.
 We had and would have each other to cherish for the rest of our lives.

 Behind you, as I peeked at the Guru Grantha Sahab I silently apologized from God.
 I apologized as I remembered a Punjabi saying.